 One of the best things you can do to ensure your body and immunity run smoothly is by rounding out your plate with plenty of colorful servings of fruits and veggies, plus 8 to 10 glasses of water a day, at the very least.
-Add an extra flu-fighting punch to your winter meal plan by adding the following Superfoods: :
+Be proactive and add an extra flu-fighting punch to your winter meal plan by adding the following Superfoods to your diet:

 Since one's overall health is a reflection of gut health, it is only important that we begin there.
 Probiotics, or the "live active cultures" found in yogurt, are healthy bacteria that keep the gut and intestinal tract free of disease-causing germs.
 Consuming plain greek yogurt or kefir every day will ensure that your gut micribiome stay healthy and will ultimately ward off unwanted illness.
 In an 80-day Swedish study of 181 factory employees, those who drank a daily supplement of Lactobacillus reuteri—a specific probiotic that appears to stimulate white blood cells—took 33% fewer sick days than those given a placebo.